skrey/yellow-extensions/source/language/README.md

 ## How to make a translation

 Start with the [English language file](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) or one of the [available languages](https://github.com/datenstrom/yellow-extensions#languages).
-This will show you the format of language files.
+This will show you which language settings are included in a translation.
 All language files are stored in your `system/extensions` folder.
 Sometimes they contain text lines in English, which have not been translated.
 That's why it's good to check from time to time that everything looks okay.
-Upload your changes to GitHub, let us know if you need help.
+Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions`.

 ## Installation